MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/guidance-content.md

 - *Configure application to use a cache.* To enable caching, add the `spring-boot-starter-cache` package as a dependency in your `pom.xml` file.
 This package provides default configurations for Redis cache.

 - *Cache high-need data.* Apply the Cache-Aside pattern on high-need data to amplify its effectiveness.
 Use Azure Monitor to track the CPU, memory, and storage of the database.
 These metrics help you determine whether you can use a smaller database SKU after applying the Cache-Aside pattern.
 To cache specific data in your code, add the `@Cacheable` annotation.
-This annotation tells Spring which methods to cache the results of.
+This annotation tells Spring which methods should have their results cached.

 - *Keep cache data fresh.* Schedule regular cache updates to sync with the latest database changes.
 Determine the optimal refresh rate based on data volatility and user needs.
 This practice ensures the application uses the Cache-Aside pattern to provide both rapid access and current information.
 The default cache settings might not  suit your web application.
 You can customize these settings in the `application.properties` file or the environment variables.
 For instance, you can modify the `spring.cache.redis.time-to-live` value (expressed in milliseconds) to control how long data should remain in the cache before it’s evicted.